- Personal Counseling

-As a faculty, staff, or administrator interacting with students, you are in an excellent position to recognize behavior changes that characterize the distressed student.
-A student’s behavior, especially if it changes over time, could well be an indicator of distress or “a cry for help”.
+As a faculty, staff, or administrator interacting with students, you are in an excellent position to recognize behavior changes that characterize a distressed student.
+A student’s behavior, especially if it changes over time, may be an indicator of distress or “a cry for help”.
 Your ability to recognize signs of distress and to acknowledge your concerns directly to the student is often noted by students as the most significant factor in their successful problem resolution.

 Learn To Identify/Support Students Of Concern